HOLLER AT ME!

 I still had no idea what a startup was.

 While working my first agency job (22squared) in 2009, I was introduced (via Twitter) to two entrepreneurs who had an idea and a need for a pitch deck.
 While freelancing for them, I convinced them to change their corporate-sounding name to something that seemed more brandable.
 I also coerced them into dumping their overpriced logo guy for my all-talented design partner-in-crime.
 Together, we named, branded, and launched Scoutmob, the location-based deals app with a focus on locally owned businesses.
-I decided to leave advertising to join the tiny startup I just named in some guy's basement.
+I decided to leave advertising to join the tiny startup that I just named while working in the founder's basement.
 My parents were sure I'd lost my mind.
 They were mostly right.
 I had no idea what I was doing.